jon-ec/blabbr/README.md

 - Node v7+
 - You'll also need to create a project in Firebase and get the API key.
 [Sign up for a free account](https://www.firebase.com/login/).
-  Then go into project settings and find the API key and paste it into the config.json.

 ### To run
 - Clone this repo and 'npm install' dependencies.
-- Enter your API details from Firebase into the config.json file To ensure that you don't accidentally commit your config.json to Github,
+- Enter your API details from Firebase DB settings into the config.json file.
+To ensure that you don't accidentally commit your config.json to Github,
   run:

   ```